JohnEstropia/CoreStore/README.md

 - **🎯Free to name entities and their class names independently.** CoreStore gets around a restriction with other Core Data wrappers where the entity name should be the same as the `NSManagedObject` subclass name.
 CoreStore loads entity-to-class mappings from the managed object model file, so you can assign independent names for the entities and their class names.
 - **📙Full Documentation.** No magic here; all public classes, functions, properties, etc. have detailed *Apple Docs*.
 This *README* also introduces a lot of concepts and explains a lot of CoreStore's behavior.
 - **ℹ️Informative (and pretty) logs.** All CoreStore and Core Data-related types now have very informative and pretty print outputs! *(See [Logging and error reporting](#logging-and-error-reporting))*
-- **🎗Objective-C support!** Is your project transitioning from Objective-C to Swift but still can't quite fully convert some huge classes to Swift yet?
-CoreStore adjusts to the ever-increasing Swift adoption.
-While still written in pure Swift, all CoreStore types have their corresponding Objective-C-visible "bridging classes". *(See [Objective-C support](#objective-c-support))*
 - **🛡More extensive Unit Tests.** Extending CoreStore is safe without having to worry about breaking old behavior.

 *Have ideas that may benefit other Core Data users?
 [Feature Request](https://github.com/JohnEstropia/CoreStore/issues)s are welcome!*